 All our guides are individuals and have their unique style, opinions and character.
 They interact with each other, just like in real life.
 That’s what makes our tours so special.

 Maria actually lives in Saltaire and has worked in the tourist industry for many years and is famous for being appointed Bradford District’s first Tourism Officer in 1980.
 She was instrumental in training the first Blue Badge Guides in Yorkshire.
-Not only is she a long term resident of Saltaire and an enthusiastic local historian, she is a member of Saltaire History Direct the fabulous Saltaire WI, the Saltaire Traders and supports Totally Locally and the Saltaire Village Society.
-Her collection of fascinating facts and anecdotes bring Saltaire history to life.
-Her guided walks, talks and after dinner speeches are refreshingly different.
+Not only is she a long term resident of Saltaire and an enthusiastic local historian, she is a member of Saltaire History Direct the fabulous Saltaire WI, the Saltaire Traders and supports the Saltaire Village Society, Saltaire Festival and Saltaire Inspired Her collection of fascinating facts and anecdotes bring Saltaire history to life.
+Her guided walks, talks and after dinner speeches are legendary and refreshingly different.

 Maria’s costumed character, Mrs Ellin Dooley, is as common as muck, lives in an ordinary worker’s house on Amelia Street with her husband Henry, 12 children and another on the way.